 Also known as competition rules, your terms and conditions set out the exact conditions for entering the competition.

-In order to apply for your NSW game of chance permit, you will be asked to upload a copy of your terms and conditions which must include:
+In order to apply for your NSW game of chance permit, you will be asked to provide your business and contact details and upload a copy of your terms and conditions which must include at a minimum:

 - minimum age of entrants